turnerlabs/harbor/README.md

 # Harbor

-A collection of microservices that create a thin layer of abstraction on top of orchestration systems.
+A collection of microservices that create an  abstraction on top of Kubernetes.
 Harbor has two major goals, to increase developer experience and velocity, and to centralize and sway operational concerns to teams dedicated to solving these problems.